scilus/nf-scil/docs/MODULE.md

   `biocontainers/YOUR-TOOL-HERE` &DoubleLongRightArrow; `scilus/scilus:1.6.0`

-- Add your inputs in the `input:` section :
+- Add your input channels in the `input:` section :

   > Each line below `input:` defines an input channel for the process.
 A channel can
   > receive one (`val`, `path`, ...) or more (`tuple`) values per item.